Facebook like button: Use on Facebook

-“Dislike” button
+"Dislike" button

 During a public Q&A session in December 2014, CEO Mark Zuckerberg answered questions regarding the public's wish to have a "dislike" button on Facebook.
-Zuckerberg said: "There’s something that’s just so simple about the ‘like’ button’ ... but giving people more ways of expressing more emotions would be powerful.
+Zuckerberg said: "There's something that's just so simple about the 'like' button' ... but giving people more ways of expressing more emotions would be powerful.
 We need to figure out the right way to do it so it ends up being a force for good, not a force for bad and demeaning the posts that people are putting out there."
-While suggesting the comment field for users who feel the like button isn't appropriate, he said that Facebook had "no plans" to introduce a dislike button.
+While suggesting the comment field for users who feel the like button is not appropriate, he said that Facebook had "no plans" to introduce a dislike button.

 In a new Q&A in September 2015, Zuckerberg said that Facebook was working on an "empathy button", such as for showing support to victims of tragedies.
-He further commented that "People aren’t looking for an ability to downvote other people's posts.
+He further commented that "People aren't looking for an ability to downvote other people's posts.
 What they really want is to be able to express empathy.
 Not every moment is a good moment, right?
-And if you are sharing something that is sad, whether it’s something in current events like the refugee crisis that touches you or if a family member passed away, then it might not feel comfortable to Like that post."
+And if you are sharing something that is sad, whether it's something in current events like the refugee crisis that touches you or if a family member passed away, then it might not feel comfortable to Like that post."
 In February 2016, Facebook announced its "Reactions", offering different ways for users to interact with posts through the like button, including "Love", "Haha", "Wow", "Sad", and "Angry", with the later addition of "Care" in March 2020 due to the COVID-19 pandemic.

 Public

 The Like button is one of Facebook's social plug-ins, which are features for websites outside Facebook as part of its Open Graph.
 Speaking at the company's F8 developer conference on April 21, 2010, the day of the launch, CEO Mark Zuckerberg said "We are building a Web where the default is social".
-The like button is implemented similarly to an advertising network, in that as more sites participate, Facebook is given a vast amount of information about who visits which websites and when.
+The like button is implemented similarly to an advertising network, in that as more sites participate, Facebook is given a vast amount of information about who visits which websites and in what time period.
 When loading a website that has the like button enabled, the user's web browser connects to Facebook's servers, which record which website was visited, and by what user.

 A week after the release of the social plugins, Facebook announced that 50,000 websites had installed the features, including the like button.
 Five months later, the number had increased to 2 million websites.

 In December 2010 and in the United States, Microsoft's Bing search engine partnered with Facebook to identify which links in search results have been "liked" by the searcher's Facebook friends.